European Project Semester in general

 Application deadline for autumn semester is May 1st.
-The EPS programme usually starts on September 1st, and most likely ends at the end of December.
-We welcome your application!
+The EPS programme usually starts in September, and most likely ends at the end of December.

 Application deadline for spring semester is November 1st.
-The EPS programme usually starts on February 1st, and most likely ends at the end of May.
-We welcome your application!
+The EPS programme usually starts in February, and most likely ends at the end of May.

 Some of our earlier projects